Exchange vs Completion: Understanding the difference between them

 Quite often we misuse the terms exchange vs completion.
 Each term covers a different part of the property purchase purpose, so it’s worth being able to understand the difference.

 The term exchange refers to the exchange of contracts, which is when the transaction becomes legally binding.

 Completion is the date when the parties physically move and transfer legal ownership of the property.

 So with the basics of exchange vs completion explained, let’s explore each in more detail and how they relate to buying or selling a property.

 Exchange of Contracts

 In any property transaction, until contracts have been exchanged, the parties aren’t not legally bound to follow through with the purchase.
 It’s simply an agreement in principle or a handshake.

 Before contracts can be exchanged, each parties’ lawyer has to complete reams of paperwork.
 This includes completing local authority searches, verifying property ownership and ensuring the necessary funding is arranged.

-As any part can withdraw at any point up to exchange, it’s important to build positive relationships with the buyer/seller, estate agent and your conveyancer.
+As any part can withdraw at any point up to exchange, it’s important to build positive relationships with the buyer/seller, estate agent and your conveyancer or solicitor.
 By forming good working relationships, you can ensure the process continues to move forward without meaningful delays.